Bacon Curing – a historical review.

 Curing is a fascinating process.
 A modern understanding of the benefits of curing is that it fixes a pinkish-reddish cured meat colour.
 It endows the meat with unique longevity, even if left outside a refrigerator, many times longer than that of fresh meat.
 It is powerful enough to prevent the deadly toxin formation by clostridium botulinum.
 It prevents rancidity of fat.
 It lastly gives meat a unique cured taste.

-Discovering the curing process and the mechanics behind it was a slow process that took hundreds of years.
+Discovering the mechanics behind meat curing was a slow process that took hundreds of years.
 The object was the preservation of meat for future consumption.
 Bacon and other cured products, properly prepared, have, however, always been a delicacy as it remains to this day.
 Today, taste and a visual appeal probably dominates, but ask any outdoor’s person and they will tell you that preservation for future consumption is still a huge factor in the immense popularity of cured meats.

 A survey of farm curing methods conducted in 1951 by the US Department of Agriculture among farmers in the US revealed the following brining methods used: Dry cure – no pumping, brine cure – no pumping, brine cure – pumped and dry cure – pumped.
 (Dunker and Hankins; 1951: 4)